shushval-va/viewflow/README.rst

 django-viewflow
 ===============

+This fork will support process and flow inheritance and include simplesite.

 Reusable workflow library for Django http://viewflow.io.

 Needle and thread to tie simple CRUD views and python functions in a complex business process.